If a Three Year Old Can Understand Cooperation…

-That, when combined with a drive to save money, reduce duplication, and produce more and better products and services, does make working together a priority.
+That, when combined with a drive to save money, reduce duplication, and produce more and better products and services, does suggest working together needs to be a priority.

 Unfortunately, there is often confusion about the terminology as too often the terms cooperation, collaboration, and collective impact are used inter-changeably when they are actually quite different.